xioustic/top_movies/README.md

 Dependencies
 ============
-1. You'll need MySQLdb in order to audit your Kodi/XBMC Database: https://pypi.python.org/pypi/MySQL-python
-2. You'll need PyQuery which powers the scraping mechanisms for retrieving movie information from the rating sites: https://pypi.python.org/pypi/pyquery
+1. You'll need PyQuery which powers the scraping mechanisms for retrieving movie information from the rating sites: https://pypi.python.org/pypi/pyquery
-3. You'll probably need a MySQL browser to figure out your schema for the auditing configuration step; I'd recommend HeidiSQL: http://www.heidisql.com/

 Basic Instructions
 ==================